 Taking part in the attack on Marfaux on 20 July, the Hampshires suffered fatal casualties of one officer, one Serjeant (Leonard), a Lance Corporal and 24 Privates.
-For 95 years eight of these men, including Leonard Maidment, had no known grave and were commemorated on the Soissons Memorial to the Missing.
+For 95 years eight of these men, including Leonard Maidment had no known grave and were commemorated on the Soissons Memorial to the Missing.

-By chance, in 2004, I paid a visit to Marfaux British Cemetery and, walking through the rows of headstones, noticed one that marked the resting place of an 'Unknown Serjeant' of the Hampshires who was killed on 20 July 1918.
+By chance, in 2004, I paid a visit to Marfaux British Cemetery and, walking through the rows of headstones, noticed one that marked the resting place of an unknown Serjeant of the Hampshires who was killed on 20 July 1918.
 After investigation and representations to the MoD agency (SPVA), it was agreed that this could only be Leonard, and that a new headstone would be put in place.
 The results of this – nine years later – was the ceremony held on 20 August 2013.

-As the tractor gently chugged away in the fields nearby, small groups of family, regimental representatives, CWGC and SPVA officials and others mingled and chatted.
+As the tractor gently chugged away in the field nearby small groups of family, regimental representatives, CWGC and SPVA officials and others mingled and chatted.
 A group from the village, led by the mayor, Frederic Dechamps, arrived and at 2pm the Chaplain, Revd Dr Simon Bloxham-Rose gathered the five members of the Maidment family around the new headstone and read out the opening prayer, giving thanks for the life of Leonard.

-The Day My Family Came - by Michael Edwards
+The Day My Family Came By Michael Edwards

 I half awoke to a strange new calm